Clickstream

 Understanding Clickstreams

-Clickstreams are ordered records of user interactions—page views, clicks, taps—captured with precise timestamps, URLs, and metadata.
+Clickstreams are ordered records of user interactions such as page views, clicks, and taps captured with precise timestamps, URLs, and metadata.
 They map navigation paths, reveal content engagement patterns, identify drop-off points in conversion funnels, and enable behavioral anomaly detection.
 Traditional clickstream solutions struggle with cross-session consistency and device fingerprinting, but GeeLark’s cloud-phone infrastructure overcomes these challenges by providing persistent device IDs and proxy metadata at the system level.

 Key Takeaways